PIFu for the Real World: A Self-supervised Framework to Reconstruct Dressed Human from Single-view Images: Experiments

 \textbf{Reconstruction of Real Images.} To compare with SOTA methods on the human reconstruction of real images, we provide qualitative results and also conduct user studies for human evaluation.

 \textbf{\textit{Qualitative Comparison}}: we visualize the reconstruction result of SelfPIFu and other SOTA approaches.
 As shown in Fig.~\ref{fig:compare_real}, the reconstruction products from SelfPIFu are of higher quality than others.
 Compared with PIFuHD, we get similar observations as in Sec.~\ref{sec:eval}, can generate high-quality shapes with less artifacts and more accurate estimated location (i.e. depth/global translation) than a normal-based one.
-Compared with PIFu and PaMIR, our SelfPIFu can recover significantly more details, and also more complete and reasonable shapes.
+Compared with PIFu, PaMIR and ICON, our SelfPIFu can recover significantly more details, and also more complete and reasonable shapes.
+ECON also uses the depth map as the intermediate variable, and combined with SMPL to optimize a good geometric details, but the pose priority will introduces errors into the final results, especially the palm area, that cannot be ignored.

-\textbf{\textit{User Study:}} The questionnaire used for user study includes more than 40 random real world images and their corresponding reconstructed shapes from different methods.
-Given the reference input image, the participants are asked to select the best reconstruction from four candidate methods whose orders are randomly shuffled for each question.
-More than 50 questionnaires are collected eventually.

-We design two kinds of comparisons to obtain a more detailed and complete evaluation.
-In the first comparison, we only provide the reconstructed shapes in frontal view and is focusing on the matching degree between the shape details and the image (``front-view detail''), leading to the first mean opinion score (S1).
-Some examples are shown in Fig.~\ref{fig:compare_real}.
-In the second comparison, we provide the shape from four different (including frontal) views to evaluate how reasonable the reconstructions are considering the whole 3D shape (``multi-view plausibility''), leading to the second mean opinion score (S2).
-Fig.~\ref{fig:abl_sample} shows an example.
-As illustrated by the statistical results in Table~\ref{tab:user_comp}, our SelfPIFu achieves the highest S1 (0.74) and S2 (0.68), which are significantly better than other SOTA methods.
-The statistical result is shown in Fig.~\ref{fig:US_s}.
-More visualization results are included in Fig.~\ref{fig:st1_1} and Fig.~\ref{fig:st2_1}.

-\textbf{\textit{Comparison with ICON:}} We also compare our SelfPIFu with ICON~\cite{xiu2022icon}, which is a latest relevant research.
-ICON use a SMPL prior and needs to optimize the parameter for each image while SelfPIFu does not.
-The results are shown in Fig.~\ref{fig:icon}.
-ICON achieves impressive results in extreme poses but does not handle loose clothes well like other SMPL-based methods.

-\textbf{\textit{Backside Depth Comparison:}} For single-view images, it is difficult to verify the accuracy of predicted backside information, such as backside images, normal maps, and depth images.
-We have tried adding the backside depth estimator to SelfPIFu, and the backside of the reconstructed mesh will produce similar details just like in the estimated backside depth map.
-By comparing with the input image, we are able to determine if the frontage of the reconstructed mesh is reasonable, however, the back side is difficult to compare for lack of reference.
-The estimated back depth may even bring artifacts.
-Our SelfPIFu, even without a back depth estimator, can predict reasonable back information on both synthetic and in-the-wild images (Fig.~\ref{fig:compare_back}).
-When comparing results of PIFuHD and ours, we can see PIFuHD, which contains a back normal estimator, sometimes contains artifacts in the back normal.